 You can easily get a rental apartment within a week of landing in USA.
 Its a mature and consumer driven market and everything is available online.

 Your home search should focus on school ratings 1 to 10 and try to get a living place closest to the top ranking education center.
 We have used GreatSchools to find school ratings given by parents.

 - Zillow.com – Shows apartment, homes along with school ratings (pulled from GreatSchools site) right there on same page.

 - Apartments.com and ForRent.com are popular websites for apartment search too.
 Note that both are owned by same company!
 Forrentuniversity.com is another website under same umbrella for students looking for accommodation near their university.

 You would get the best deals or lowest rents for 12 month lease around October to Dec time-frame.
 You would pay the highest rent if you sign up your lease in June to Aug months as this is the time people move the most due to next school year starting in Aug or September.

 Each apartment rental website offers a move-in bonus based on demand and supply.
 Most apartment communities also offer a lease sign up bonus as first month rent free or may be a TV set free.

 Do not forget or feel shy to ask for move-in bonuses.
 Its common in US.

-Also, if you have a friend already living in any rental community, they can get a referral bonus if you give their referral and then you both can share it.
+If you have a friend already living in any rental community, they can get a referral bonus if you give their referral and then you both can share it.

 #3 Kid Enrollment In School